oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 One way to give your app a public URL or IP would be to host it on a cloud instance with DNS that you control.
 For development purposes, you can use Ngrok or Localtunnel to provide a public address to the app running on your own computer.

 Since some firewalls restrict Ngrok traffic, we'll use [Localtunnel](https://localtunnel.me) in this demonstration.
-To run the tunnel, you'll start the api with the following command:
+To run the tunnel, you'll start the api with the following command on your terminal:

 ```
 npm run serve-api
 ```

-In another terminal, start the tunnel using:
+In another terminal, start the tunnel using the following command:

 ```
 npx localtunnel --port 3333